nikitawani07/Linux-Shell/README.md

 ## Function Description

-a) Write history in a history file, load history and execute the history command
-    void writehistory(string cmd) : It writes the command in the history file. void loadhistory() : It loads the content of the history file line by line in vector. void executehistory() : To implement history command void executehistory(int num) : To implement history command with a number e.g. history 5
+* Write history in a history file, load history and execute the history command void writehistory(string cmd) : It writes the command in the history file. void loadhistory() : It loads the content of the history file line by line in vector. void executehistory() : To implement history command void executehistory(int num) : To implement history command with a number e.g. history 5

-b) void executepwd() : Function to execute pwd command
+* void executepwd() : Function to execute pwd command

 c) void executecd(string path) : Function to execute cd command